ChalmersGU-data-structure-courses/lab-system/README.md

   │
   ├── collection        # Collection repository, written to by the lab scripts.
   │                     # Fetches from the primary project and solution and student projects.
-  │                     # The individual submissions are available as tags of the form group-XX/submissionYYY.
+  │                     # The individual submissions are available as tags of the form group-XX/submissionYYY/tag.
+  |                     # This repository contains all the data produced by the lab system when processing submissions.
+  |                     # This includes robograding and test reports (if configured), for example under group-XX/submissionYYY/test_report.
   |
   ├── solution          # Official solution project (only if the lab has a solution).
+  │                     # This counts as a student project for many purposes.
+  │                     # It must have official solution submissions (for all lab versions).
+  │                     # These are made in the same way as in a student project.
   │                     # Student submissions are diffed against the submissions in this project.
   |                     # Submission testers may use these to produce gold outputs.
   |